cantering the gaited horse

 “Don’t practice a poor-quality canter.”

 This also means I need to recognize the feeling of a quality canter and a poor-quality canter so that I can ask for more of the former and reduce steps of the latter.
-If I continue riding a poor-quality canter, that’s what I will reinforce to my horse.
+If I continue riding a poor-quality canter, that’s what I teach my horse.

 If I want a quality canter, I must know firsthand what a quality canter feels like and practice more of it.
 That’s why taking lessons from a qualified instructor is so important to me.
-Instruction provides me timely feedback so that I can learn the feeling of quality and the feeling of poor quality so I can better train my horses when I am back at home on my own.
+Instruction provides me timely feedback so that I can learn the feeling of quality and the feeling of poor quality.
+This helps me train my horses with greater progress and success when I am riding on my own.

-The other day I tried a new cantering exercise over two ground rails in an L-shape.
-First I let my horse walk over the rails before we cantered over them.
-The video below demonstrates the exercise.
+Below is a cantering exercise over two ground rails in an L-shape.
+I begin by letting my horse walk over the rails before we cantered over them.

 This is a super fun exercise for the rider and horse.

-In addition to improving the quality of canter, I also learned:
+In addition to improving the quality of canter, you’ll also learn:

-• Balance of my horse
+• Balance of the horse

-• My balance on my horse
+• Rider balance on the horse

-• My horse’s rhythm
+• The horse’s rhythm

-• Keeping my horse forward yet relaxed
+• Keeping the horse forward yet relaxed

 • Looking ahead to plan the arc of a turn and line to a rail